ychab/mymoney/docs/banktransactions.rst

 Bank transactions
 =================

-Once bank accounts, tags, and schedulers are created, you could now begins to create other bank transactions.
+Once bank accounts, tags, and schedulers are created, you could now begin to create other bank transactions.
 You can manage bank transactions from the related bank account page overview: